growing sunflowers

 Give your growing plants plenty of water.
 Do not let them dry out, and continue with liquid feed now at full strength.

-Pinching out sunflowers will encourage plants to develop extra side stems and more flowers and is ideal if you are growing for cut flowers.
-But don’t this if you want to grow a really tall plant, perhaps for a competition!
+Pinching out sunflowers will encourage plants to develop extra side stems and more flowers and is ideal if you are growing cut flowers.
+Pinching out the growing tip will stunt the plant so it produces more flowers.
+But, don’t do this if you want to grow a tall plant, perhaps for a competition!

 Deadheading